CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Switch-Inventory.md

 ### View the Number of Types of Any Component Deployed

-For each of the components monitored on a switch, NetQ displays the variety of those component by way of a count.
+For each of the components monitored on a switch, NetQ displays a unique count.

 To view this count for all of the components on the switch: